Rory Darge

-Rory Darge (born 23 February 2000) is a Scotland international rugby union player for Glasgow Warriors in the United Rugby Championship.
-Darge's primary position is flanker.
-He previously played for Southern Knights and Edinburgh Rugby.
+Rory Neil Benjamin Darge (born 23 February 2000) is a Scottish professional rugby union player who plays as a flanker for United Rugby Championship club Glasgow Warriors and captains the Scotland national team.

-Rugby Union career

-Professional career
+Club career

 Darge was part of the Edinburgh academy, before signing his first professional contract in July 2019 for Super 6 side Southern Knights where he won Southern Knights youth player of the year in his first season.

 At the start of the 2020-21 season he signed for Edinburgh Rugby.
 He made his debut for Edinburgh in Round 6 of the 2020–21 URC against Leinster.

 On 16 April 2021 it was announced that he would move to Glasgow Warriors ahead of the new URC season and that he had signed ahead of the 2021-22 season.

 International career

-In June 2021 Darge was called up to the Scotland squad for the Summer internationals.
+Darge was called up to the Scotland squad for the 2021 Summer internationals.

 He made his debut for Scotland in the Six Nations match against Wales on 12 February 2022.
+Darge was selected in the 33 player squad for the 2023 Rugby World Cup in France.
+Darge was named as the Scotland co-captain for the 2024 Six Nations Championship.